TechnicallyJoe/learn-golang/README.md

 #### Solo Tasks
 1. Add a condition to check if the age is exactly 11.
+2. Add a condition to check if the age is between 13 and 21
+3. Add a condituon to check if the age is above 21
-2. Write a program that checks if a number is even or odd.
+4. Write a program that checks if a number is even or odd.
-3. Use an `else if` statement to add more conditions.

 ---